lulu8879/LINE-Bot-Lib-GAS/README.md

 ## Note
 * Not all method above is tested, DWYOR!
 * Feel free to use, fork, open issues, and/or pull request
+* Always choose latest version when add this library